AlexanderKlyuchev/django_remote_control/README.md

   The semaphores used in nonblocking mode.
 But it may be configured timeout to try waiting some time until server will be free.
   Dictionary used for mapping between semaphores and servers.
-  It  initializes in startapp phase and changes automaticaly when new servers added via signals post_save handler.
+  It  initializes at startapp phase and changes automaticaly when new servers added via post_save signal  handler.

-  3 kind of exceptions may be thrown during operation execution:
+  3 kinds of exceptions may be thrown during operation execution:
-     CommandTimeOut- if time of command execution limit is exhausted NetworkError - if some troubles with connection to server RequestTimeOut - if time of  all commands execution limit is exhausted Or if semaphore for server is blocked - 'server is busy' status string returned for correspond server
+     CommandTimeOut- if time of command execution limit is exhausted NetworkError - if some troubles with connection to server RequestTimeOut - if time of  all commands execution limit is exhausted Or if semaphore for server is blocked - 'server is busy' status string returned for correspond server.
   useful settings parameters you may want to configure:
   'RESPONSE_TIMEOUT'- timeout to get response 'NUM_CONC_OPERATIONS'-num of operations  may be executed  on each server simultaneously